Galectin-3: Early Neurodevelopment

+Brain Injury & Stroke

+Reactive glia are known to express Galectin-3 in response to injury in the brain.
+Galectin-3 is reported as generally pro-inflammatory, and regulates angiogenesis and chemokine expression in models of stroke and disease.
+In mice, modified citrus pectin was shown to prevent blood-brain barrier disruption in subarachnoid hemorrhage by inhibiting Galectin-3.
+It has also been shown that Galectin-3 is necessary for vascular endothelial growth factor (VEGF)–dependent angiogenesis following mid cerebral artery occlusion stroke in mice.

 Fibrosis

 A correlation between galectin-3 expression levels and various types of fibrosis has been found.
 Galectin-3 is upregulated in cases of liver fibrosis, renal fibrosis, and idiopathic pulmonary fibrosis (IPF).
 In several studies with mice deficient in or lacking galectin-3, conditions that caused control mice to develop IPF, renal, or liver fibrosis either induced limited fibrosis or failed to induce fibrosis entirely.
 Companies have developed galectin modulators that block the binding of galectins to carbohydrate structures.
-The galectin-3 inhibitor, TD139 and GR-MD-02 have the potential to treat fibrosis.
+The galectin-3 inhibitors, TD139 and GR-MD-02 have the potential to treat fibrosis.